About B'nai Shalom, Children of Peace, Org.

 B'nai Shalom (Mormons and Jews) is a valuable resource for Jewish Mormons and friends who want to bridge the differences of understanding and knowledge between religions and cultures.
 Through semi-annual gatherings, members and friends participate in events particular to Jewish and Mormon ideals.

 Gatherings feature ethnic Jewish/Yiddish food and dance, and speakers which have included LDS Church personalities, scholars and authorities on subjects of interest to both Jewish and Mormon members.
 A common topic is of bringing Joseph (Ephraim) and Judah together.

-The leaders excercize and encourage prayer and revelation in making decisions of organization and further extentions of commmittees.
+The leaders exercize and encourage prayer and revelation in making decisions of organization and further extensions of committees.
 There are over 1000 members world wide.